-We envision that use of this measure will improve concordance with recommendations for expanded RAS testing.
+We envision that use of this measure will improve concordance with recommendations for use of anti-EGFR monoclonal antibodies.
 Evidence now supports testing for NRAS in addition to KRAS mutations.
 ASCO anticipates a greater performance gap due to the guideline update, which is a relatively new requirement in the field.
 Clinical trials data show that the benefit of using EGFR inhibitors in treating metastatic colorectal cancer, either as monotherapy or in combination with other treatment regimens, is limited to non-existent in patients with RAS-mutated tumors.
 These data strongly suggest that patients with RAS mutations are better served with other therapies, especially considering the harms and costs of anti-EGFR treatment.